Exr0nProjects/learn_cpp/README.md

         - Don't start coding right away
             - Make sure to write down the equation
         - Choose or merge from smaller subproblems
+		- Find the recursive solution, then look for computational overlap
+			- Draw a recursive tree?
         - If you don't have to try the subproblems, you might have a greedy problem
 - Greedy Algorithm
     - Local optimal = global optimal